lsementa/XLQuickTools/README.md

 - **Fill Down:** Fills blank cells with the value above, based on the selected range.
 - **Delete Empty Rows:** Deletes any empty rows on the active worksheet.
 - **Delete Empty Columns:** Deletes any empty columns on the active worksheet.
 This includes deleting columns with headings if the rest of the rows are empty.
+- **Copy Formatting to All Sheets:** Copies the formatting on the active worksheet to all worksheets.
 - **Display Length:** Displays the active cells length in the status bar.
 You can toggle this on or off.
 - **Reset column:** Ensures the column's formatting and data handling are reset.
 Numbers stored as text will be recognized as numbers.